nextmillenniummedia/next-sdk-ios-example/docs/Advanced Settings.md

 #endif
 ```

-With this mode you will get all information about SDK events in Xcode runtime logs.
+This debugging mode provides information about the SDK's events in Xcode's runtime logs